4 Holistic Ways to Balance Postpartum Hormones and Support Glowing Skin

 Navigating the postpartum phase involves a multitude of adjustments, especially when it comes to hormonal balance.
 As mums, post-birth we experience something called the postpartum hormone drop.
 This generally happens around day 4 after giving birth and it is the single largest and most sudden hormonal shift in the shortest amount of time for any human being, at any point of their life cycle.
 Wow!
 Can we just appreciate that for a minute?

 It doesn’t end here either, and our hormones aren’t magically back to normal after this drop.
 They will continue to fluctuate causing changes in our moods, energy levels and emotions for a long time after, around 12 months or more depending on if you are breastfeeding or not.
-Embracing this transformative journey requires a holistic approach, understanding your body's rhythms, and addressing its unique needs.
+Embracing this transformative journey requires a holistic approach, understanding your body's rhythms, and addressing its unique needs—including your skin.
+Hormones and skin health are intimately connected, and caring for your skin with the same intention as your nutrition or rest can make a profound difference in how you feel and function.

-Here are four often overlooked yet crucial steps that busy mamas should consider to support their hormones move through this effectively.
+Here are four often overlooked yet crucial steps that busy mamas should consider to support their hormones—and skin—through this journey.

 Prioritise Nutrition: